There are more than 164 million blogs in the world…

 Getting free stuff

 Professional travel blogging allows you to go for free sponsored trips and travel conferences.
 If your blog is popular, you actually get paid to travel.
 Moreover, as a successful travel blogger, you will be offered free stays at different hostels, hotels, bars, casinos in exchange for honest reviews on your blog.
-Some travel bloggers get free food tours and cooking classes when travelling across Europe.
+Some travel bloggers get free food tours and cooking classes when traveling across Europe.

 Gaining experience in different fields